 Redefining What a Bible College Is and Can Be

 In some circles, particularly Reformed circles, Bible colleges have a bad reputation.
 There are a number of reasons for this, and some of these reasons are quite understandable.
 In the first place, Bible colleges in North America developed from the Bible institute movement of the late nineteenth century.
 While the Bible institutes were largely conservative and evangelical, they were dominated by dispensationalist theology.
-Even today, virtually all “Bible colleges” in North America are dispensationalist.
+Even today, almost all Bible colleges in North America are dispensationalist.
 Second, many of the early Bible institutes/colleges became negatively influenced by a strand of anti-intellectualism that downplayed the importance of high academic standards.
 This was accompanied by a “dumbing down” of the curriculum in some Bible colleges.
 Third, and more recently, the church in the late twentieth century was plagued by diploma mills using the words “Bible college” in their names.
-These operations sent worthless “degrees” to anyone who sent them money.
+These operations mailed worthless “degrees” to anyone who sent them money.

-Each individual faculty member is committed to the highest academic standards, but each faculty member also understands that knowledge alone is insufficient.
+The academic and spiritual reputation of a college is only as good as that of its faculty, and RBC is working toward the end of building a faculty consisting of men who love the Lord, who love to teach, and who love to contribute to scholarly research in their fields.
+Each individual faculty member is committed to the highest academic standards, but each faculty member also understands that the classroom alone is insufficient.
 It is for this reason that RBC also places a strong emphasis on discipleship.
 We do not believe that our obligations to the students end when the bell rings.
-The faculty desires to spend time with the students in conversation, in prayer, in fellowship, and in worship.
+The faculty intentionally spends time with the students in conversation, in prayer, in fellowship, and in worship.
 We wish to model a love for God that includes the heart and the mind.

-Reformation Bible College is committed to helping our students understand the content of the Bible, historic Reformed theology, and how we are to apply what we learn in today’s world.
+RBC is committed to helping our students understand the content of the Bible, historic Reformed theology, and how we are to apply what we learn in today’s world.
 The high standards John Calvin set for the Academy in Geneva attracted students from all over Europe.
 Those students returned home to teach others what they had learned, and in the process they reshaped Western culture.
 At RBC, we pray that God would use this school to train up a new generation of Christian leaders who will ignite a new Reformation.